 Why would I need to go to family therapy anyway?

-All families have their ups and downs, and it’s usual to slam your door sometimes and scream, “I NEVER ASKED TO BE BORN.”
-But if the downs in your family relationship are massively outweighing the ups then you can get professional help.
+All families have their ups and downs, and it’s usual to make a dramatic exit and scream, “I NEVER ASKED TO BE BORN.”
+But if the downs in your family relationship are massively outweighing the ups then you should probably consider getting professional help.
 Family therapy is one way to get the balance right again.

 Common reasons young people go to family therapy include: